Arize-ai/phoenix/docs/api/evals.md

 ) -> List[Optional[str]]
 ```

-Runs binary classifications using an LLM.
+Classifies rows of a dataframe using an LLM.

 ### Parameters